 I grew up in Indiana, the son of a college Theatre Professor (Dad) and a Library Director (Mom).
-My brother is a Chemistry Professor at Carroll College (MT) and my sister is a School Social Worker in Iowa City (IA).
+My brother, Kyle (in the photo with me on the left), is a Chemistry Professor at Carroll College (MT).
+This summer, we spent two weeks birding together in Maine.
+My sister, Susanna, is a School Social Worker in Iowa City (IA).
 I have a Biochemistry degree ('91) from Manchester College (IN; now University), and Masters in Science Education ('96) from the University of Washington (Seattle), and a Ph.D. in Ecology and Environmental Science ('04) from the University of Illinois, Urbana-Champaign.

 My undergraduate education in Biology and Chemistry was phenomenal and Manchester University is still one of the most affordable liberal arts routes to success.
 For example, over the past five years, 89 percent of Manchester graduates who applied to med school were accepted.